learn-co-students/module-2-code-challenge-round-1-nyc-web-082619-mod-2-cc-1569504567/README.md

 # BONUS TO BE COMPLETED IF EVERYTHING ELSE IS DONE

-**If you have reached this point, please `git add` and `git commit` before proceeding!**
+**If you have reached this point, please `git add` and git`git commit` before proceeding!**

 8. Add a filter to the index view of the heroines.
-This will allow the visitor to search for an existing power and display all the heroines with that power on the same view page.
+This will allow the visitor to search for an existing power and display all the heroines with that power on the same view page.DONE

 ![Searching on the heroines route and finding heroines by a power](search_by_power.gif)